Section 7: Child Protection Conferences

 Convening an initial conference

-An Initial Child Protection Conference must be convened when it is believed that a child may be suffering or likely to suffer significant harm.
+An Initial Child Protection Conference must be convened when concerns of significant harm are substantiated and the child is judged to be suffering, or likely to suffer, significant harm.

 The conference must consider all the children in the household, even if concerns are only being expressed about one child.